Se habla español

 2. Mounting and Balancing

-Mounting and balancing are critical steps in the installation process to ensure even tire wear and a smooth, vibration-free ride.
+Mounting and balancing are critical steps in the installation process, ensuring even tire wear and a smooth, vibration-free ride.

 • Mounting: When mounting snow tires, it’s essential to ensure they align correctly with the vehicle’s wheels.
 This prevents uneven wear and provides optimal traction.